-If you have a spreadsheet containing several fields of data (as in the example on the right), you can highlight duplicate rows in your spreadsheet by using Excel Formulas.
+If you have a spreadsheet containing several fields of data (as in the example on the right), you can use Excel formulas to highlight duplicate rows in your spreadsheet.

 As an additional feature, in the spreadsheet below, Conditional Formatting has been used to highlight rows in which the value in column E is greater than 1.